opencybersecurityalliance/kestrel-lang/docs/language/tac.rst

 Record
 ------

-A record, log, or observation yielded by a host or network monitoring system.
+A record, log, or observation (STIX `Observed Data`_) yielded by a host or network monitoring system.
 Usually a record contains information of an activity that is worth recording.
 For example:

     - An ssh login attempt with root
     - A user login and logout